mne-tools/mne-python/doc/install/advanced.rst

 Also, it's possible that different software rending backends might perform better than others, such as using the ``llvmpipe`` backend rather than ``swr``.
-In newer MESA (21+), rendering is off when using MSAA, so consider setting:
+In newer MESA (21+), rendering can be incorrect when using MSAA, so consider
+setting:

 .. code-block:: console